Toggle menu

 How do I apply to work on a protected tree?

-To carry out pruning of live growth of any Tree Preservation Order Tree an application must be made at Tree preservation.
+To carry out pruning of live growth of any Tree Preservation Order Tree an application must be made at Tree works and preservation.
 A tree application would require the tree species type, specific details of the tree works to each tree, reasons for the work and a location plan showing where the tree(s) is located and this process takes up to 8 weeks.
 (Dead wooding a tree or removing damaged limbs (hangers) does not require formal consent.

 How much does an application to work on protected trees cost or trees in Conservation Areas?